Project-Argon/guys-with-fingers/README.md

 # we are going to make galaga,
 # what do we need?
 # must have:
-# - pleyer ship and control
+# - player ship and control
 # - enemy ships
 # - collision detection
 # - a shooting function for player and ai